Where does the authority for the commissioner to act as the conflict of interest advisor come from?

 - Description of conflict of interest rules or frameworks in place at the organization, if any

 - Explanation of the potential conflict of interest

-- Description of advice obtained, if any, from ministry or entity officials regarding the potential conflict of interest
+- Description of advice obtained, if any, from ministry or entity officials regarding the potential conflict of interest, and

-- Persons who should be advised of any advice given
+- Persons who should be informed of any advice given.

 The commissioner may request additional information.

 Will the commissioner always act as conflict of interest advisor if asked?

 Generally, the commissioner will act as conflict of interest advisor and provide advice if requested to do so.
 However, in some cases, the commissioner may decide that another process under the Act or an alternative source of advice is more appropriate in the circumstances.